mattpopa/mattpopa.github.io/content/about.md

 ![CloudCat Digital](/images/logo_text.png#center )

-We are a boutique DevOps and digital transformation agency based in Bucharest, with over 10 years of experience in fields such as:
+We are a DevOps and digital transformation boutique based in Bucharest, with over 10 years of experience in fields such as:
  - Content and Commerce/e-commerce platforms
  - Financial and Insurance Services